prasannax1/starships/README.md

 ### Description

 The Atlas class is a massive ship almost 2KM long.

-Nominally it's a deep space explorer, but it is mainly used as a mobile starbase and colony transporter.
+It is mainly used as a mobile starbase and colony transporter.
 A typical mission of the Atlas class is to transwarp to unexplored space with entire colonies settled in its massive living areas, and allow the bulk of the exploration to be done by smaller ships.
 Once the exploration is done colonies are settled down and the ship returns back to